drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-11
+_11-25  7:50_ Dreams are different.
+In one, I was intrigued passing a non-native street vendor.
+The visuals were vague, perhaps monochrome.
+He called out, "What's your middle name?"
+He asked what 'myself' meant.
+Then I crossed the street.

+Someone could dream that without any visual content?
+I am sometimes aware of color in dreams.
+But not touch, smells? #dream 2/2

 _11-25  7:33_ Matt Glassman at https://mattglassman.substack.com/p/moderation-has-multiple-dimension talks about some recent writing on how some people lack mental imagery, so called aphantasia.
 He calls such differences perhaps a big unknown unknown.

 Awareness of imagery differences is not new, no?
 Do these people hear, but see nothing, when they dream?